 "I don't think a lot of people expected us to be here," Ngata said.
 "For us to overcome a lot of things, everything that has happened with our team, I think we all just understand that we're a family here, and we can lean on each other and depend on each other."

-Not long after their season-ending 23-20 loss to
+Not long after their season-ending 23-20 loss to New England last January, the Ravens began to realize this team would be radically different.

 Soon after that, the troubling offseason continued with another devastating blow: Suggs tore his right Achilles tendon in May.